top of page

 • Review of exercise

-• Industry 4.0, the digital age and the potential impact on operations strategy.
+Session 3: Industry 4.0, the digital age

-Session 3.
-Operations Improvement
+Session 4: Operations Improvement

-Exercise: simulating process flow process
+Exercise: simulating process flow

 • The 7 classic wastes + 6 more